 In 1967, the Royal Military Academy Sandhurst (RMAS) presented West Point with a British officer’s sword.
 The intent was for the sword to be the prize for a competition, the aim of which was to promote military excellence among the Corps of Cadets.
 The original purpose statement reads as follows - "To provide the Corps of Cadets with a challenging and rewarding regimental skills competition, which will enhance professional development and military excellence in selected soldier skills."

-Sandhurst Squad Manning
+Sandhurst Squad Composition

 · Squads must include at least two male and two female members.
 The squad must consist of eleven members; 9x Primary 2x Alternates.